 “For someone in their 20s, just an additional 3 per cent into your super may be sufficient over the next 40 years to get you close to your retirement goals.
 That’s not much in the grand scheme of things. “

-In an economic recession, there is usually a downturn in shares and the housing market; these are both assets that superannuation funds typically invest a lot of money in.
-Changing investment performance can lead to dips in your balance.
+In an economic recession, there is usually a downturn in shares and the housing market.
+These are both assets that superannuation funds typically invest a lot of money in, so changes in investment performance can lead to dips in your balance.

 “Every investment has a bad day, so it’s best to ride through it if you can,” Brenton says.
 “If you’re well off retirement age, don’t worry too much about the ups and downs of your super fund.
 Don’t panic when it goes down.